Gems/shell-essentials/README.md

 There is a typical situation to call `fuck` to the rescue.

-The `fuck` command with just five keyboard hits will check your command history, takes last command, call it again, analyze the error and call `git push --set-upstream origin feature-some` for you.
+The fix command will be: `git push --set-upstream origin feature-some` .

 ## Contribute